Song structure is crucial to writing great music.

 Ariana Grande – thank u, next

 The sing-along-able, repetitive section of your song.
-Repeated around three or so times throughout.
+It’s usually repeated around three or so times throughout.
 The chorus can contain your hook or lead to it.

 Lyrically, it’s approached as the “summary” of your song.